 |Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 Students will study a range of subjects, including: medical terminology, anatomy, physiology, administrative and clinical procedure, communication skills, billing procedure, and transcription, among others.
-Students will also complete a practicum placement in a physician’s office or an equivalent setting.
+Students will also complete a practicum placement working as a medical administrative assistant in a physician’s office or an equivalent setting.

-This program is designed for individuals who are looking to expand their knowledge and qualifications to start or expand their career in the medical office.
+This program is designed for individuals who are looking to broaden their knowledge and qualifications and start or expand their career in a medical office setting.

 - Medical office assistant in a physician’s office, clinic, public or private hospital, nursing home, or community health centres;